fmhy/edit/README.md

 # FMHYedit
-Make changes to the FMHY Wiki
+Make pull requests / changes to the FMHY Wiki